beginning of content

 Call triple zero (000) immediately and ask for an ambulance if you:

 Even if your symptoms quickly come and go, you should seek emergency care.
-Short lasting symptoms can be a sign of a transient ischaemic attack (a brief stroke-like attack).
-This can increase your risk of stroke.
+Short-lasting symptoms can be a sign of a transient ischaemic attack (a mini-stroke).

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.